Author |

 I have seven Eidolon Countachs so far and I love them!
 They are easily the most accurate 1/43 Countach built to date (although I have noticed a couple of very minor details on them that I wish were better).
 They leave the MR Collection Countachs for dead - and I still have a soft spot for my MR's...
 Unfortunately, I no longer have the pictures, but I had a Garage43 built MR Countach photographed beside an Eidolon one to show the differences.
 Some of those differences were amazing, the body shape most all.

 I very highly recommend Make Up's Countach models!
-I just wish I had the money and the space to have one of each they produced and I cannot wait for their "Cannonball Run" version :o)
+I just wish I had the money and the space to have one of each they produced and I cannot wait for their "Cannonball Run" version :o) Also very impatient for their promised Miuras.

 I often used to wonder what a 1/43 Countach would be like from BBR.

-There is only one substitute for cubic inches... more cubic inches!
+________________________________________________________ There is only one substitute for cubic inches... more cubic inches! |

 MING43